Do nightclubs have premises liability for mass shootings?

 Nightclub Security Liability Elements:

-- A duty to make the nightclub reasonably safe.
+- A legal duty to make the nightclub reasonably safe.

-- Injury occurred due to negligence and breach of duty.
+- The injury was caused by negligence and breach of duty.

 - Interview with Business Insurance magazine.